San Joaquin College of Law celebrating 50 years | Clovis Roundup

 The San Joaquin College of Law in Clovis celebrated its 50th year anniversary on Monday, Jan.
 7. The school was founded in 1969 by a group of San Joaquin Valley judges who aimed to provide an opportunity for San Joaquin Valley residents to become effective legal practitioners.

-What started as an institution with with modest facilities and resources, grew significantly over the years.
+What started as an institution with modest facilities and resources, grew significantly over the years.

-“There have been over 1600 who graduated form the San Joaquin School of Law,” Janice Pearson, SJSL dean said.
+“There have been over 1600 who graduated form the San Joaquin School of Law,” Janice Pearson, SJCL dean said.
 “They represent 33 percent of the practicing lawyers in Fresno County, 37.5 percent of the practicing women lawyers and 39 percent of the Hispanic lawyers.”

 Monday’s event featured catering from Mad Duck, special guests and a brief history about the school.